Is the five-flow conjecture almost false?: Introduction

 \begin{conjecture}[Haggard--Pearce--Royle \cite{HPR}] For any bridgeless graph $G$, $\Phi_G(Q) > 0$ for $Q \in [5,\infty)$. \end{conjecture}

+{\bf Remark}.
+Note that Kochol \cite{Kochol06} proved that the smallest counterexample to Tutte's five--flow conjecture should have girth at least 9.
+Note also that Jackson \cite[Corollary~39]{Jackson_03} observed, as a special case of a more general matroidal result proved but not stated(!) by Oxley \cite{Oxley_78}, that if $G$ {\em and all its 3-edge-connected minors} have girth $\le g$, then $\Phi_G(Q)>0$ for all real $Q> g$.
+So any graph with a large real flow root must either have high girth or have a 3-edge-connected minor with high girth.

 Even though the naive parallelism between $\chi_G(Q)$ and $\Phi_G(Q)$ has been invalidated by the above-mentioned counterexample to Conjecture~\ref{conj.welsh}, a related line of reasoning would be that all these conjectures and theorems might be related by replacing $Q$ for the chromatic polynomial with $Q+1$ for the flow polynomial.
-Thus, the four-colour theorem \cite{AH77} ``translates'' into the Tutte five-flow conjecture \cite{Tutte54,Tutte_book}.
-Similarly, Conjecture~\ref{conj.HPR} is the ``translated'' version of the Birkhoff-Lewis conjecture.
-(Note that the translation of Royle's result \cite{Royle05} is consistent with the fact that Conjecture~\ref{conj.welsh} \cite{Welsh} is false.)
+Thus, the four-colour theorem \cite{AH77} ``translates'' into the Tutte five-flow conjecture \cite{Tutte54,Tutte_book}, and the Birkhoff--Lewis conjecture translates into Conjecture~\ref{conj.HPR}.
+(Note that the translation of Royle's result \cite{Royle05}, showing the existence of a family of plane triangulations with real chromatic roots converging to 4 from below, is consistent with the fact that Conjecture~\ref{conj.welsh} \cite{Welsh} is false.)

-In this paper we study the flow polynomial on the infinite family of graphs known as the generalised Petersen graphs.
+In this paper we study the flow polynomial on the infinite family of graphs known as the generalised Petersen graphs $G(m,k)$.
 Our main results are the following:

 \begin{theorem} The value $Q=5$ is an isolated accumulation point of real zeros of the flow polynomial $\Phi_G(Q)$ for the families of bridgeless graphs $G(6n,6)$ and $G(7n,7)$ with $n\ge 3$.
-Moreover, \begin{enumerate} \item[(a)] There is a sequence of real zeros $\{Q_n\}$ of the flow polynomials $\Phi_{G(6n,6)}$ that converges to $Q=5$ from below. \item[(b)] There is a sequence of real zeros $\{Q_n\}$ of the flow polynomials $\Phi_{G(7n,7)}$ that converges to $Q=5$.
+Moreover: \begin{enumerate} \item[(a)] There is a sequence of real zeros $\{Q_n\}$ of the flow polynomials $\Phi_{G(6n,6)}$ that converges to $Q=5$ from below. \item[(b)] There is a sequence of real zeros $\{Q_n\}$ of the flow polynomials $\Phi_{G(7n,7)}$ that converges to $Q=5$.
 The sub-sequence with odd (resp.\/ even) $n$ converges to $Q=5$ from above (resp.\/ below). \end{enumerate} \end{theorem}

 \begin{theorem} \mbox{} \begin{itemize} \item[(a)] The bridgeless graph $G(119,7)$ has flow roots at $Q \approx 5.00002$ and $Q \approx 5.16534$ (where $\approx$ means ``within $10^{-5}$'').

 \item[(b)] The value $Q_c(7)\approx 5.235261$ (where $\approx$ means ``within $10^{-6}$'') is an accumulation point of real zeros of the flow polynomials $\Phi_{G(7n,7)}(Q)$.
 In particular, the sub-sequence for odd $n$ of the real zeros $\{Q_n\}$ of the flow polynomials $\Phi_{G(7n,7)}$ converges to $Q_c(7)$ from below. \end{itemize} \end{theorem}